Vyral/joe-corbisiero/_posts/2022-03-15-our-san-diego-market-is-beyond-hot.md

 We have less than one month of inventory, and our demand is through the roof.
 Buyers are doing anything they can just to own a home like yours.
 This is possibly the best seller’s market in history, and sellers will continue to have the upper hand throughout the coming spring.&nbsp;

 Interest rates are also rising, and that is pushing some buyers out of the market because they can’t afford as much as before.
-As interest rates continue, **putting your home on the market now will give you the best chance to get multiple offers.**
+As interest rates continue to increase, **putting your home on the market now will give you the best chance to get multiple offers.**

 {% include pullquote.html %}